OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     14:00 UTC (9am CT)</strong>."
 episodes:
   - hidden: false
+    date: 2022-04-14T14:00:00.000Z
+    episodeTitle: "Ops Deep Dive: Yahoo"
+    episodeDescription: "In this new format of the “Large Scale OpenStack” show, a panel of operators invites a special guest to talk about their deployment and discuss their operations.
+For this episode, our guest will be Brendan Conlan from Yahoo, one of the founding members of the OpenStack Million Cores Club. "
+    episodeSpeakers: Brendan Conlan, Yahoo
+  - hidden: false
     date: 2022-03-31T14:00:00.000Z
     episodeTitle: "OpenStack Yoga: New Features Straight from the Contributors"
     episodeDescription: "OpenStack continues to be one of the most active open